Ophthalmology Billing Services in Minnesota

 Blue Cross Blue Shield of Minnesota processes the largest share of Minnesota commercial ophthalmology claims.
 We know their MN specific fee schedules, prior authorization requirements for ophthalmology procedures, and their appeal timelines when claims are denied.
 90-day global includes post-op visits.
 Complications outside the global can be billed separately.

-Medical Assistance / MinnesotaCare Ophthalmology Billing
+Medical Assistance (Minnesota Medicaid) and MinnesotaCare Ophthalmology Billing

 Denial Prevention for Minnesota Ophthalmology